The Office of Financial Aid is excited that you and your student are interested in Adrian College.

 The first time a student does not meet SAP standards they will be placed on Financial Aid Warning for the next semester.
 This means they are one term away from losing their financial aid eligibility but are still eligible for financial aid for the subsequent semester.
 Failure to meet SAP standards in the semester in which the student is on Financial Aid Warning will result in Financial Aid Suspension.

-If after a semester on Financial Aid Warning and the student still does not meet SAP standards, they are immediately placed on Financial Aid Termination.
-The student will not receive federal or institutional financial aid, but may appeal this status by completing the appeal form and submitting necessary documents.
+If after a semester on Financial Aid Warning and the student still does not meet SAP standards, they are immediately placed on Financial Aid Denied status.
+The student will not receive federal or institutional financial aid but may appeal this status by completing the appeal form and submitting necessary documents.

 Financial Aid Probation

-If the student has successfully appealed a Financial Aid Termination, they will be placed on Financial Aid Probation for one term.
+If the student has successfully appealed a Financial Aid Denied status, they will be placed on Financial Aid Probation for one term.
 This means the student can then receive financial aid for the next semester.
-If the student does meet the SAP standards at the end of the probation term, their SAP Status will reset back to meets SAP.
-If they do not meet the SAP standards at the end of the probation term, they will be placed back into termination.
+If the student does meet the SAP standards at the end of the Probation term, their SAP Status will reset back to meets SAP.
+If they do not meet the SAP standards at the end of the Probation term, they will be placed back into Denied status.

 Students are limited to two (2) SAP Appeal submissions during their enrollment at Adrian College.